twbs/bootstrap/docs/4.1/layout/overview.md

 @include media-breakpoint-down(sm) { ... }
 @include media-breakpoint-down(md) { ... }
 @include media-breakpoint-down(lg) { ... }
+// No media query necessary for xl breakpoint as it has no upper bound on its width

 // Example usage, medium and down:
 @include media-breakpoint-down(md) {